Municipality of Kočevje

 The Municipality of Kočevje ([kɔˈtʃeːwjɛ]; Občina Kočevje) is a municipality in southern Slovenia.
 The seat of the municipality is the city of Kočevje.
 Today it is part of the Southeast Slovenia Statistical Region.
 In terms of area, it is the largest municipality in Slovenia.
+It borders Croatia.

 History

 In 1247 Berthold, Patriarch of Aquileia granted the area around Ribnica within the imperial March of Carniola to the Carinthian counts of Ortenburg.
-When the counts received further estates on the wooded plateau down to Kostel on the Kolpa River in 1336 from the hands of Patriarch Bertram, they called for German-speaking settlers from Carinthia and Tyrol.
+When the counts received further estates on the wooded plateau down to Kostel on the Kolpa River in 1336 from Patriarch Bertram, they called for German-speaking settlers from Carinthia and Tyrol.
 These Germanic people became known as the Gottscheers, and their dialect, Gottscheerish.

-Thousands of Gottscheers, and others, were accused of sympathy for or collaboration with the Axis Powers during World War II (such as the Slovene Home Guard), after the war.
-They, and typically their entire families, were summarily executed, thrown into various pits and caves, which were then sealed with explosives.
+The Gottscheers lived in isolation in the Gottschee area, which was variably a county, duchy, and district of the Habsburg Empires.
+They were primarily subsistence farmers, although Gottscheer men were granted the right to peddle in 1492, with peddling becoming a vital source of income in the impoverished area.
+The Gottscheer population peaked at 26,000 people in the late 19th century, although emigration to Austria and North America increased due to poverty and, later, discriminatory anti-German policies in the young Kingdom of Yugoslavia.
+By 1939, only 12,500 Gottscheers remained in Slovenia.

+As a part of the National Socialist "Heim ins Reich" policy, Gottscheers were hastily resettled to the Rann Triangle, to the northeast of Gottschee, to make way for Italian settlement in the district.
+Constantly targeted by the Yugoslav Partisans, the Gottscheers fled Slovenia altogether as Nazi Germany collapsed, and were scattered across Germany, Austria, the United States, and Canada.
+Partisan activity in the region also thwarted Italian settlement aspirations.

+The municipality was the site of the Kočevski Rog massacre in May 1945, part of the massive Bleiburg repatriations.
+Its victims were Slovenes and other Yugoslavs accused of collaboration with the Germans.

+Many of the municipality's ex-German villages were abandoned and razed after the war, and the area was resettled by a geographically diverse group of Slovenians, creating a unique mixed dialect area.
+The municipality remains sparsely populated, and was the site of several secret military installations in Yugoslav times.